grantcarthew/ps-gcpowershell/README.md

 The GCTest module contains `Test-GC*` functions for simple True/False system tests.

 *   [Test-GCAdminShell](GCTest/Test-GCAdminShell.ps1): Test the console to see if it is running 'as Administrator'.
-*   [Test-GCHostsFile](GCTest/Test-GCHostsFile.ps1): Existence and format tests against the local hosts file.
+*   [Test-GCFileWrite](GCTest/Test-GCFileWrite.ps1): Test for write permissions on a file.

 ### GCWindowsUpdate